luffah/Terminus/docs/dev/api.md

       .and()    .find('pen')
 ```

-Feel free to adapt this to your own language.

-You shall check `filesystem/file.js` and `filesystem/directory.js` to ensure it doesn't overwrite another method.
+Warning : You shall check the file object prototype to ensure it doesn't overwrite another method or property.

 // All bash shortcuts : https://ss64.com/bash/syntax-keyboard.html